Jimmyfevrier/osTicket--Post-installation/README.md

 - Create Agents and Clients
 - Provided Agents and Clients with Permissions and Roles
-- Explore differences in Acess
+- Explore differences in Access
 - Create SLAs and Exploring how to solve a ticket

 <h2>Configuration Steps</h2>